 As a certified instructor of infant massage through the International Association of Infant Massage and through Liddle Kidz, my purpose is to not only teach caregivers infant massage strokes to help with colic, teething, and release of tension, but also to help facilitate the parent/child bond.
 The parent/child bond is one of the most fundamental and yet complicated relationships we have as a human being.
 What happens in our childhood clearly shapes who we become as adults.
 Infant massage is a powerful tool to create a lasting bond between parent and child.
 Through these classes, the caregivers will also learn how to tune into certain cues from your baby.
 Your baby is communicating with you from the time of birth.

 Because babies can only absorb a limited amount of stimulation at one time, we often times schedule two individual sessions of about 1 hour each (includes discussion time and learning new strokes).
 Depending on the age of your child, we can determine if one class is sufficient or if we need to allow for two sessions.
 The sessions are also taught in your home so that your baby feels safe in his/her own environment.
-Cost for each private session is $50 and all proceeds are donated to helping less fortunate children in Peru (additional travel fees may apply).
-To read more about Peruvian program click here.
+Cost for each private session is $65 (plus travel fees) and all proceeds are donated to helping less fortunate children in Peru through Project Inti.

 BENEFITS OF INFANT MASSAGE

 - Contributes to baby's awareness of being loved, accepted, and safe.

 - Feels respected and listened to when he vocalizes or cries thus strengthening the initial bond between infant and caregiver.